Wubpooz/Malta-TTS/FineTuning/Adding Maltese to XTTS.md

 from TTS.api import TTS
 import torch

-# Path to the configuration and model checkpoint of your fine-tuned model
 config_path = "xtts_maltese_finetuned/config.json"
 model_path = "xtts_maltese_finetuned/best_model.pth" # Or the latest checkpoint
 speakers_json_path = "xtts_maltese_finetuned/speakers.json" # If you have speaker information